-The Company's financial statements are presented in Sterling ( $\pounds$ ), which is also the Company's functional currency, and all values are rounded to the nearest thousand pounds ( $\pounds$ 000) except when otherwise indicated.
+The Company's financial statements are presented in US Dollars (\$), which is also the Company's functional currency, and all values are rounded to the nearest thousand dollars (\$ 000) except when otherwise indicated.
+The functional currency changed from Sterling with effect from 29 March 2019.